MotionSpell/signals/docs/guides/CODINGSTYLE.md

-# AStyle {#codingstyle}
+# clang-format {#codingstyle}
 \page codingstyle Coding Style
 \ingroup guides

-AStyle is a code beautifier tool.
-Code should be compliant with the following pattern provided by AStyle :
+Clang-Format is a code beautifier tool.
+Code should be compliant with the .clang-format file present at the root folder of this repository.
-AStyle -r --indent=tab --indent-classes --indent-col1-comments --style=attach --keep-one-line-statements '*.hpp' '*.cpp'

 # Example